-Tanzania may have something to offer in a way of experience on a number of issues since it has had a rugged path in land policy reforms.
-This is one country: (i) that abolished the powers of Chiefs, among other things, over land within two years of independence - an act that was initially greeted with suspicion but soon people got used to not having royal blood among them and getting leaders by the ballot. (ii) where citizens are unaware of what it is like to vest land in the presidency just to be required to ask the local chief's exclusive consent to convert his/her land to enable access to a mortgage. (iii) that abrogated on customary tenure and almost extinguished it in law, but not all could be subdued and has made a come back with a bang. (iv) that tried with several band-aid solutions to make the colonial policies and laws palatable, without success, until it learnt the hard way to ask the people in a participatory way to define their own land tenure policy, and saved the day.
-But until this stage some untold experiments had been done on people's land relations, enough to stifle land development and degrade the landscape with such a damage that could take long to reverse.
-And (v) in which consensus on a land policy took four years to achieve, and in it is embedded a carefully designed set of fundamental principles of the policy.
-Another four years were spent in developing a new legislation and subsequently repealing the key old land laws.
-Equally many years past before a strategic plan was put in place.
-But, at least on the record now Tanzania has a careful and systematic process of redefining a national relationship with the land that cherishes customary rights with elements of freehold tenure and legal framework to address grievances.
+Tanzania may have something to offer in a way of experience since it has had a rugged path in land policy reforms over the past century.
+Several unique experiences in land tenure and policy, and hence in land administration, standing out conspicuously include the fact that Tanzania is one country: (i) that abolished the powers of Chiefs, among other things, over land within two years of independence.
+This act that was initially greeted with suspicion and had temporarily left a void in local land administration, but soon people got used to not having royal blood among them and getting leaders by the ballot. (ii) that abrogated on customary tenure and almost extinguished it in law, but not all could be subdued and has made a come back with a bang as a shining beacon for other countries to learn from. (iii) that tried with several band-aid solutions to make the colonial policies and laws palatable to national aspirations, without success, until it learnt the hard way to ask the people in a participatory way to define their own land tenure policy, and save the day.
+However, until this stage some untold experiments had been done on people's land relations, enough to stifle land development and degrade the landscape with such a damage that could take long to reverse.
+And (iv) in which consensus on a land policy was prolonged, as was the development of new legislation and repealing the old land laws.
+Equally, many years past before a strategic plan was put in place.
+But, at least on the record now Tanzania has a careful and systematic process of redefining people's relationships with the land that cherishes customary rights with elements of freehold tenure and legal framework to address grievances.

-The free development of land policies in Africa was interrupted by the Berlin conference of 1884 and subsequent process in "Europe's scramble for colonies in Africa."
-There could be lessons to learn from the period prior to this interruption also.
-Adventurous European and Asian tribes emigrating and roaming parts of the continent found their fate sometimes alongside with the indigenous tribes.
-Local customs and traditions were often contradictory to those of adversaries on their way, within the general rule of thumb of "the winner takes all".
-Colonial regimes halted free movement of people across countries and beyond.
-It is unimaginable whither way self-advancement would have propelled people's relations with the land.
-It would perhaps have been left to socioeconomic formations to define, if uninterrupted by gun battles.
-History tells us that the conflict that was pacified at some point when subjugated powers succumbed to the victors, seems to have been resuscitated at independence upon the rise to the throne of the under dog in wholesale takeovers of policies of former enemies.
-Today, in many African countries, meaningful land policy reforms have been demanded by the people rather than designed by those in power.
-The role of land policy reform guidelines is seen, here, to provide leads to policy options to the governments of the day and facilitate initiatives to engage the people in policy reforms for the benefit of all.
+On the historical record stand several historical milestones including: (i) the fact that the Berlin conference of 1884 and subsequent processes Europe's in "scramble for colonies" interrupted the free development of land tenure in Africa; (ii) adventurous European and Asian tribes emigrating and roaming parts of the continent prior to colonialism found their sometimes alongside fate with the indigenous tribes of the continent: (iii) local customs and traditions were often contradictory to those of adversaries on their way, within the general rule of thumb of "the winner takes all"; and (iv) colonial regimes halted free movements of people across the continent.
+It is unimaginable as to whither way self-advancement would have propelled people's relations with the land in various communities.
+Perhaps, the development of socio-economic formations would have wholly defined tenure issues or clan, ethnic and tribal conflicts would have taken hold as a part of historical dynamics, if uninterrupted by foreign guns and battles.
+History tells us that conflicts that were pacified at some point when subjugated powers succumbed to the victors, seems to have been resuscitated at independence upon the rise to the throne of the under dog in wholesale takeovers of policies of former enemies.
+Today, in many African countries, meaningful land policy reforms are being demanded by the people rather than designed by those in power.
+This is a new and progressive development.

+Whatever the historical setting, the role of the land policy reform guideline development, as proposed by the African Union, would be that of providing leads on policy options to the African governments of the day and facilitate initiatives to engage the people in meaningful policy reforms for the benefit of all so as to guide land administration in taking up its proper place for development and reduction of poverty.